-My personal choice for purchasing a 50cc go-kart would be the Tony Kart Micro Kart for a multitude of reasons, chief among them being the reliable and widely-available Comer C51 engine that powers it.
-When compared to some other 50cc engines, Comers are far more common and as such, fixing them and otherwise tuning them to the specifics of your child is a much easier process.
+My personal choice for purchasing a 50cc go-kart would be the Tony Kart Micro Kart for several reasons, chief among them being the reliable and widely-available Comer C51 engine that powers it.
+When compared to some other 50cc engines, Comers are far more common.
+Fixing them and otherwise tuning them to the specifics of your child is also a much easier process.

-Between that and the long history of kart development at Tony Kart, this choice is certainly something I’d make with ease!
-Of course, it would depend on what chassis are available within any given area, and you can easily switch out the Comer C51 for others depending on which manufacturers are most prominent where you’re at in the world.
+Between that and the long history of kart development at Tony Kart, this choice is certainly an easy one!
+Of course, it does still depend on what chassis are available in your area, and you can easily switch out the Comer C51 for others depending on which manufacturers are most prominent near you as well.